ucsd-ml-arts/generative-text-zizhen/README.md

 - Sequence legth is 200.
 - Temperature is 0.3.
 - Number of characters to generate is 10000.
+- The 200 epochs have more accuracy.
+The result of 20 epochs showed many repeated sentences, and it a little bit disorder with number and words, but the result of 200 epochs showed better.

 ## Technical Notes